 Whichever mechanism you choose to access this region, the Rio Negro basin contains the world’s largest peacock bass; with plenty of fish in double digits, fish well into the teens common, and monsters ranging from 20 pounds up to world record size lurking here.
 If a shot at a world record is your goal, then this is your fishery.

-Rio Caures - When water levels are right this river holds many big fish and good quantities as well - Depending on conditions, we’re often here at various times during October through December.
+Rio Caures - When water levels are dropping this river produces many big fish and good quantities as well - Depending on conditions, we’re often here at various times during October through December.

 The Upper Rio Negro Basin

-Rio Urubaxi - An extreme big fish river.
-The urubaxi generally has a short season (6-8 weeks, typically occurring between November and January.
+Rio Urubaxi - Known mostly as a big fish river, the Urubaxi generally has a short season (4-8 weeks, typically occurring between November and January.
 Due to its location, it's prone to quick changes in water level.
-But when levels are right, anglers will encounter some of the world's biggest Peacock Bass here and still enjoy reasonable numbers (5-15 per day).
-We've seen fish up to 25 and 1/2 pounds here recently.
+But when levels are right, anglers can encounter excellent trophy fishing here.

-Rio Uneiuxi - Another extreme big fish river, the Uneiuxi has large lagoons sparsely spaced along its length.
-More resistant to water level changes because of its shallow structure, it houses giants up to 26 and 1/2 pounds.
-It's nutrient poor waters hold a lower overall biomass than other rivers, so numbers tend to be low (5 -10 per day).
+Rio Uneiuxi - Another big fish river, the Uneiuxi has large lagoons sparsely spaced along its length.
+More resistant to water level changes because of its shallow structure, it houses plenty of trophy fish.
+It's nutrient poor waters hold a lower overall biomass than other rivers, so numbers tend to be low.
 This river is all about size.